RezaHss/Coursera_03GettingData_Project/CodeBook.md

   5. WALKING_DOWNSTAIRS
   6. WALKING_UPSTAIRS

-The rest of the 66 columns contain the average of different measurements for each *subjectNumber* and each *activityLabel*.
+The remaining 66 columns contain the average of different measurements for each *subjectNumber* and each *activityLabel*.
 The value of all of these measurements are normalized and between -1 and +1.
 I have used the following method and abbreviations to label these 66 columns: <br/>

 Each column name is consisted of either five or six abbreviated parts: <br/>